Writing your executive resume – and feeling overwhelmed?

 To include these in your executive resume, consider the C-A-R format (which stands for Challenge-Action-Result) to show the situations you stepped into, the actions you took, and the resulting outcome for your employer.

-Here, you can see successes under Healthcare Privacy Authority and Strategist that demonstrate the extent of this Compliance Officer’s impact on new policy and privacy standards.
+Here, you can see successes under Executive & Growth Leadership Impact that demonstrate the extent of this COO’s influence on contract negotiations and product quality.

-These snapshots of value will resonate far more with a prospective employer than a tired listing of job duties and divisional responsibilities.
+These snapshots of value will resonate far more with a prospective employer than a cliched list of job duties and divisional responsibilities.

 3 – Answer the “Why should I hire you?” question.